 It is little wonder then that Christians have spent so much effort attempting to interpret the duty to love others less broadly.
 Exegesis is a long trail of denial of Christ’s clear example.

 It begins with Paul, the architect of the Christian faith, who teaches that “each one must give as he has decided in his heart, for God loves a cheerful giver.”
 But that might mean no giving at all in contradiction to Jesus’ example of total self-sacrifice, about which he seemed anything but cheerful.
 In his “Letter to the Romans,” Paul defines Christian love in more congenial terms.
 “Love does no wrong to a neighbor; therefore, love is the fulfilling of the law.”
 Refraining from harm does not quite live up to Christ’s example, and in other writings, Paul seems to recognize a greater duty.
 “Let each of us please his neighbor for his good, to build him up.”
-Perhaps because Christ’s promise of imminent return so affected him, we see how Paul in the “Acts of the Apostles” describes the success of Paul’s admonitions in terms few contemporary Christians would endorse.
+Perhaps because Christ’s promise of imminent return so affected him, we see how Paul in the “Acts of the Apostles” defines Christian giving in terms few contemporary Christians would endorse.

 All the believers were one in heart and mind.
 No one claimed that any of their possessions was their own, but they shared everything they had….and God’s grace was so powerfully at work in them all that there were no needy persons among them.
 From time to time, those who owned land or houses sold them, bought the money from the sales and put it at the apostle’s fee, and it was distributed to anyone who had need.

 This radical communalism is rare in Christianity today and if described without its sanctimonious associations would differ in no real way from communism.
 Why do today’s Christians see their duty to neighbor in such pallid terms compared to the first converts?
 I can think of three factors that deeply moved the early Church but are no longer influential to today’s Christians.